Miriam Browning Jewish Learning Center

 Madrichim Teen Leaders

-All post-B’nei Mitzvah students in the Temple are eligible to participate in our Madrichim program.
-These 8th-12th graders are Beth Israel’s teen leaders, and in order to participate in Madrichim, registration in Kehillah High is required.
-Madrich is a “guide” in Hebrew, and we encourage our teens who serve as Madrichim to view themselves as guides to our students on their own Jewish journeys.
+All post–B’nei Mitzvah students at Congregation Beth Israel are eligible to participate in our Madrichim program.
+These 8th–12th graders serve as the Temple’s teen leaders, and enrollment in Kehillah High is required to take part.
+Madrich means “guide” in Hebrew, and we encourage our teens to embrace this role as they support younger learners on their Jewish journeys.